About

 We are looking for simple answers.
 Answers are case insensitive, and leading articles like “a,” “an,” and “the” are ignored.
 Plural answers also get normalized into their singular state.
 For example, a guess of "an apple" or "apples" will both become "apple."
 You get one guess per fee paid.
 Wrong answers get posted publicly.
 Some images may accept more than one correct answer, but not every reasonable description will count.

-Awake players can use Intense Focus to temporarily make the image clearer for themselves.
 Focus boosts are available at +5%, +10%, or +15% clarity and last 30 seconds.
 These boosts are personal to the browser or device that paid for them; they do not make the image clearer for everyone else.

 Over 10 years ago, a game existed called ApopheniaBTC by Tritonio.
 I enjoyed playing it from time to time until it disappeared.
 Check out the original Bitcointalk forum post about it here.